hunter-teacher-cert/work_csci70900-petertsun/meth1/lessons/portfolio/csLesson1.md

 ## Closing
 Time: 10 minutes
 Students can demonstrate their dance moves based on written instruction in the form of pseudocode.
 As they perform their dance moves, they verbalize or have someone else narrate their movements according to the while loop commands.
- * Teacher asks students analog feedback on if they can read while loop
+ * Teacher asks students for analog feedback on if they can read while loop
- * Teacher asks students analog feedback on if they can implement while loop
+ * Teacher asks students for analog feedback on if they can implement while loop

 ## Feedback
 Time: 0 minutes - Homework